Justin-Pl/PCA9698/README.md

 updateAll()

 ## Guide
 First include the library and create a class object.
-When no arguments used the class will be use 0x20 as basic I2C adress and 100kHz as I2C speed.
+When no arguments used the class will be use 0x20 as basic I2C adress.
+The **begin()** function initialize the I2C bus.
 ```c++
 #include <PCA9698.h>